atsushieno/augene/README.md

 (It was planned to be a console tool at first, but ended up to be a GUI app because we need audio and plugin configuration settings.)

+### Disabling VST2

+If you don't have VST2 SDK and would like to remove support for VST2, open augene.jucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and disable VST(2) there, then save project.

 ## Augene.exe

 Another one is .NET/Xwt based GUI app/tool in [ntractive](https://github.com/atsushieno/ntracktive) repository.
-Use nuget restore and msbuild, or simply open `ntractive.sln` with Rider, MonoDevelop, Visual Studio (for Mac / for Win) etc.

-## Disabling VST2

-If you don't have VST2 SDK and would like to remove support for VST2, open augene.jucer (and probably AudioPluginHost.jucer if you once tried to build it from build.sh) on Projucer and select `juce_audio_processors` module and disable VST(2) there, then save project.
+Build `Augene.exe` with `external/ntracktive` submodule, by: `dotnet run --project external/ntracktive/samples/Augene`.
+Ok, it prints stacktraces even on successful run (`System.IO.DirectoryNotFoundException`) but you can skip that.

+You need .NET Core SDK 3.1 locally installed.